elixir-cloud-aai/elixir-cloud-aai.github.io/docs/guides/guide-contributor/general-guidelines.md

 4. Address any comments added during code review by pushing additional commits (there may be multiple rounds of reviews)
-5. Once all issues are resolved, code owners will merge the feature branch into the `dev` branch using the ["squash merging"][github-merge-squash] method
+5. Once all issues are resolved, code owners will merge the feature branch into the default branch using the ["squash merging"][github-merge-squash] method

 !!! note "Default branch"

-    `dev` is the default branch for all projects in pre-release state, i.e., those with version numbers below `v1.0.0`.
+    Typically, `dev` is the default branch for all projects in pre-release state, i.e., those with version numbers below `v1.0.0`.
 Upon release, `main` becomes the default branch, and [semantic versioning][sem-ver] is strictly adhered by.
+In some cases, there may not be a `dev` branch and `main` is used as the default branch straight away.

 ??? note "Substantial changes"